 capability of the arm or leg muscles, or the inability to concentrate mentally

 are forms stunned reactions.
-Examples of stunning techniques are:
+Examples of Diffused Pressure Striking are:

 - a palm heel strike to the head,